|Ophiogomphus susbehcha in Maryland

 from the Potomac River to nineteen (17 cast skins & 2 adult males).

 Two cast skins of what is now referred to as the Chesapeake Snaketail were found on the Potomac River near

-species has been found on the James River in Virginia.
+has been found on the James River in Virginia.
 Cast skins, males and females have been collected.
-In
+In addition, a

-addition, a historical record, from the Susquehanna River in Pennsylvania, that was initially mis-identified, also
+historical record, from the Susquehanna River in Pennsylvania, that was initially mis-identified, also appears to be

 No additional specimens have been found on the Potomac River or in Maryland.